Forest sale axed: Caroline Spelman says 'I'm sorry'

 "Let me make it clear that we have always placed the highest priority on preserving access and protecting our forests.

-"But the forestry clauses in the Public Bodies Bill, published well before we launched the consultation, gave the wrong impression as to the government's intentions."'My choice'
+"But the forestry clauses in the Public Bodies Bill, published well before we launched the consultation, gave the wrong impression as to the government's intentions."

 Mrs Spelman added: "I'm sorry.
 We got this one wrong, but we have listened to people's concerns."